oxc-project/oxc/README.md

 This project is an invitation for you to come and learn Rust with us, any contributions to this project are appreciated.

-To get started, check out some of the [Good First Issues](https://github.com/Boshen/oxc/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22E-Good+First+Issue%22) or just directly ask us on Discord.
+To get started, check out some of the [good first issues](https://github.com/Boshen/oxc/contribute) or ask us on [Discord][discord-url].

 If you are unable to contribute by code, you can still participate by: